 Eligibility for EMDR Basic Training

-EMDR is an advanced psychotherapy requiring a range of skills, conceptual thinking and relevant clinical experience.
+EMDR therapy is an advanced psychological therapy requiring a range of skills, conceptual thinking and relevant clinical experience.

 To be considered for EMDR Basic Training, all applicants must:

 Be a mental health professional with full registration or membership with their professional body.
 Provisional membership is insufficient.